 MSAIC is NOT simply a train-the-trainer (T3) course, as T3 often develops prospective trainers to a level of competency with the tasks and falls short of making them competent instructors.
 MSAIC is intentionally structured and designed to produce instructors.
 Blocks of instruction use adult learning theories and methodologies including the Army Learning Concept to professionally prepare attendees for instructional duties.

 This program builds competency in multiple adult learning theories, the Army Learning Concept, the ADDIE Process, the 8-Step Training Model, training management, program development, and training strategies and requirements.
 MSAIC culminates with a teaching practicum where attendees put all lessons learned to use in a live environment.

 MSAIC is not designed to merely develop small arms instructors.
 Instead, it uses a core competency and required task for all members of the formation (weapons proficiency) as a vehicle to develop trainers who are capable of transferring their skills into all facets of individual and small unit training and education while simultaneously increasing individual and small unit lethality.

-MGLD is designed to further develop leaders with regards to machine gun employment.
+MGU is designed to further develop leaders with regards to machine gun employment.
 Topics covered include machine gun history, machine gun theory, planning, fire control measures, and training strategies and requirements.

-MGLD is not designed to be an instructor course.
+MGU is not designed to be an instructor course.
 It is a professional development course for leaders to improve their employment of machine guns in the offense and the defense.

 PO Box 28032, Fayetteville, NC 28314